Narendra Dabholkar: Legacy

-The Anti-Superstition and Black Magic Ordinance applies only in the comparatively well-off and well-educated province of Maharashtra.
+The Anti-Superstition and Black Magic Ordinance applies only in the state of Maharashtra.
 In the rest of India the people lack comparable protection from fraudulent pretend-healers and other miracle fakers.
-Dalbholkar's daughter, Mukta, and other activists have picked up and carry forward his campaign for a national-wide anti-superstition law.
+Dalbholkar's daughter, Mukta, and other activists have picked up and carry forward his campaign for a nationwide anti-superstition law.

-The All India Peoples Science Network (AIPSN) observes August 20 as National Scientific Temper day to commemorate Dr Narendra Dabholkar.
+The All India Peoples Science Network (AIPSN) observes 20 August as National Scientific Temper day to commemorate Dr Narendra Dabholkar.

 Books

 Narendra Dabholkar has authored many books in Marathi which have been translated to Hindi and English.